vikchupak/AWS/services/auth/cognito.md

 It returns a **JWT token (ID, access, refresh)** when a user logs in.

 - **User Pool Federation**
-  - When you add **federation** to a User Pool, you are allowing users to sign in using an external provider (like Google, Facebook, or a corporate SAML/OIDC provider)
+  - When you add **federation** to a User Pool, you are allowing users to sign in using an **external identity provider** (like Google, Facebook, or a corporate SAML/OIDC provider)
   - Cognito automatically creates a profile for that user in your User Pool directory.
 Users are still "managed" in your User Pool directory

 ---